Kennedy Space Center

 Launch of 'Discovery' Shuttle © NASA

-The John F. Kennedy Space Centre at Cape Canaveral, 46 miles (74km) southeast of Orlando on Florida's east coast, is one place in the state where fact is just as entertaining as fiction.
+The John F. Kennedy Space Center at Cape Canaveral, 46 miles (74km) southeast of Orlando on Florida's east coast, is one place in the state where fact is just as entertaining as fiction.
 Visitors to the centre follow the story of NASA's exploration of space through interactive exhibits, movies, and tours.
-Guests can tour a full-size replica of the space shuttle 'Explorer', walk through a giant model of a module from the International Space Station, and view films about Mars and the Pathfinder exploration.
-They can also explore historic authentic rockets, like that piloted by pioneer astronaut, John Glenn, and marvel at the Apollo/Saturn Centre, which houses all the artefacts from the historic moon landing.
+Guests can tour a full-size replica of the space shuttle 'Explorer', walk through a giant model of the International Space Station module, and view films about Mars and the Pathfinder exploration.
+They can also explore historic authentic rockets, like that piloted by pioneer astronaut John Glenn, and marvel at the Apollo/Saturn Centre, which houses all the artefacts from the historic moon landing.
 The Space Center requires several hours to fully appreciate.
 On the same site is the Merritt Island National Wildlife Refuge, established on the land NASA did not require for its space operations.
 The 220-square-mile (570 sq km) refuge contains more endangered species than any other wildlife refuge in the US, including the southern bald eagle and Atlantic loggerhead turtle.
 Be sure not to miss the US Astronaut Hall of Fame, in the nearby town of Titusville, as you leave the area.

 Telephone: (321) 867 5000